TokisanGames/Terrain3D/doc/api/class_terrain3dinstancer.rst

 |void| **dump_mmis**\ (\ ) :ref:`🔗<class_Terrain3DInstancer_method_dump_mmis>`

-Dumps the MultiMeshInstances attached to the tree and information about the nodes for all regions.
+Dumps the MultiMeshInstance3Ds attached to the tree and information about the nodes for all regions.

 .. rst-class:: classref-item-separator